Books and Magazines

-CAA offers an extensive range of books on applied arts.
-From technical guides to monographs and exhibition catalogues on many makers.
+At CAA we offer a wide range of books on applied arts, from technical guides to monographs and exhibition catalogues on many makers.

-The range of titles is being developed all the time so please give us a call and we can see if we have what you are looking for in stock or we may be able to order it for you.
+The range of titles is being developed all the time so please give us a call to see if we have what you are looking for, or if not, we may be able to order it for you.

-Lavishly illustrated and thoughtfully constructed, Making and Drawing sheds new light on contemporary artists' practice.
-It is an essential read for visual arts students, artists who want to use drawing differently or explore its potential in their practice, and anyone who wants to know more about the secret stories behind the creation of these works.
+Makers across all disciplines draw in some form or another, but often for diverse reasons, and using very different methods.
+This lavishly illustrated and thoughtfully constructed book sheds new light on contemporary artists' practice.
+It is an essential read for visual arts students, artists, and anyone who wants to know more about the secret stories behind the creation of these works.

 Intimate: Jo Pond, £10